 - Rigid Core Vinyl Plank Flooring

-Rigid core vinyl plank flooring is equipped with a dense composite core that’s engineered for both longevity and durability in high-traffic areas.
+Rigid core vinyl plank flooring is equipped with a dense composite core engineered for longevity and durability in high-traffic areas.
 The planks are available in a variety of core materials, but the most common are SPC (stone plastic composite), WPC (wood plastic composite) or a hybrid variation.
 Rigid core floors are ideal for busy hallways and anywhere with heavy foot traffic.
 The life-proof planks are also waterproof and serve as a fail-proof flooring solution for open floor plan designs.

 - Waterproof Vinyl Plank Flooring (WPC)

-Waterproof vinyl plank flooring — or WPC — is similar to rigid core and luxury plank floorings but distinct in their advanced, 100-percent waterproof engineering.
+Waterproof vinyl plank flooring — or WPC — is similar to rigid core and luxury plank floorings but distinct in its advanced, 100-percent waterproof engineering.
 The waterproof planks are constructed with four layers and contain a waterproof core built to withstand spills and splashes.
 Put WPC vinyl floors at the top of your must-have list for your kitchen, bathroom and utility floor makeovers.

 Feeling overwhelmed and not sure where to begin when it comes to picking the vinyl plank flooring best for you?
 We’ve got you covered.
 Keep scrolling to check out our picks for vinyl plank flooring based on your needs.

-Best for Pets + Kids
+The Best Vinyl Plank Flooring for Pets + Kids

 It’s important to invest wisely when selecting floors for a home blessed with active kids and pets.
 These vinyl plank floor picks are built to withstand all the action in high-traffic areas and lively households with textured finishes, sound-minimizing cores and scuff-proof design.

-Best for Kitchens + Bathrooms
+The Best Vinyl Plank Flooring for Kitchens + Bathrooms

 Never cry over spilled milk again!
 Make a splash in your kitchen or bathroom with these striking waterproof vinyl plank designs.
 The realistic wood finishes yield classic appeal and promise to elevate your kitchen or bathroom design from underfoot.

-Easiest DIY Installation
+The Easiest DIY Installation

 Roll up your sleeves, throw on some work gloves and transform your home over a weekend with easy click-and-lock vinyl plank flooring.
 The unique click design allows for quick and seamless DIY installation atop any existing flat subfloors including granite, tile, laminate and cement.

-Best for Scratch + Stain Resistance
+The Best Vinyl Plank Flooring for Scratch + Stain Resistance

-Most Convincing Wood Finish
+The Most Convincing Wood Finish

 Achieve a natural wood look in your cottage, farmhouse or country home with these wow-worthy rustic planks.
 Their weathered finish and textured top layer come together to create a convincing dupe to charming reclaimed wood without the instability that comes with the real thing.